anayyadav/Documents/Hiring_Challenge_DevOps_Helmet.md

             - Process queue backlog with extra capacity during lulls

         - Data transfer cost

           1. Keep all the pods in single availablity zone and region if possible
           2. Use vpc endpoint if service is intracting with other AWS services to save Nat Gateway cost
+    - Observability

+      Monitoring a Kubernetes cluster can be challenging due to its intricate architecture and various components.
+To guarantee optimal performance and seamless application operation, it is essential to track various metrics across different aspects of the cluster

+      1. Deployment Level

+        - Desired Number of Replicas vs. Running number of Replicas To track the mismatch between the two that usually means there is some issue preventing all the replicas from running.

+        - Pod creation and deletion rate
+            To track how quickly a Deployment is scaling and identify issues with the scaling, you may want to look into monitoring the metrics for Pods creation and deletion rates.

+      2. Pod level
+        - OOMkilled Pods - Ensuring fair resource allocation among Pods and to prevent out-of-memory issues
+        - Pods with CPU Throttling
+        - Readiness Probe Failures
+        - Pods Running on the Right Node
+        - Too many restarts and CrashLoopBackOff
+        - Pending Pods
+        - Pods in “Unknown” state